Cast and Characters (F1) F1

 Rubén Cervantes — Javier Bardem

-APXGP's owner, Sonny's former Lotus teammate, and the man who recruits him back to Formula One.
-Rubén is the emotional center of the team's front office — a true believer who risks everything on the gamble that his old friend can still drive at the highest level.
+APXGP's owner, Sonny's former teammate, and the man who recruits him back to Formula One.b4 b53 Rubén is the emotional center of the team's front office — a true believer who risks everything on the gamble that his old friend can still drive at the highest level.
 His faith in Sonny is the engine that starts the story.

 Peter Banning — Tobias Menzies

 An APXGP board member running a long-game sabotage operation.
-Banning orchestrated Sonny's signing not to save the team but to guarantee its failure, making it vulnerable to outside acquisition.
-He files the anonymous tip challenging Kate's car upgrades and offers Sonny a payoff to walk away.
-The corporate villain of the piece.
+Banning pushed for Sonny's signing — and the board "thought you'd help us lose" — making the team vulnerable to outside acquisition.b9 b28 He forges the documents the FIA uses to disqualify Kate's combat upgrade, and offers Sonny a post-sale strategy chief / team principal role to walk away.b28 b29 The corporate villain of the piece.

 Kaspar Smolinski — Kim Bodnia